ibhagwan/dots/README-vim.md

 The cheatsheet assumes at least minimal understanding of motions and operators, to better understand motions, operators and how it all comes together in what is referred to as "the vim language" I highly recommend reading [Jim Denis's stackoverflow answer: Your problem with Vim is that you don't grok vi](https://gist.github.com/nifl/1178878).

 Note that everything below works with vanilla vim/nvim and does not require the use of any plugins.
 I am not opposed to plugins and even use a few which I find extremely helpful but as a philosophy I try to use as much built-in functionality (with minimal keymap changes) as I can before turning to plugins.
 As you can see below there is **so much** you can do with vanilla Vim that I decided to leave plugins out of the scope of this document.
+If you'd like to take a look at my custom mappings and plugins, refer to [init.vim](config/nvim/init.vim), [keymap.vim](config/nvim/keymap.vim), [filetypes.vim](config/nvim/filetypes.vim) and [plugins.vim](config/nvim/plugins.vim).

 If you'd like to take your Vim to the next level, I highly recommend watching all of [Drew Neil's VimCasts](http://vimcasts.org/episodes/page/8/) they are absolutely wonderful and will blow your mind.
 When you're ready to jump in the water and test your skills [Vimgolf](http://www.vimgolf.com) is fantastic exercise which will cement all your Vim knowledge and add new tricks to your arsenal.
 Download [Vimgolf client from here](https://github.com/igrigorik/vimgolf) or it's [lesser known python client by Daniel Stein](https://github.com/dstein64/vimgolf) if you wish to avoid the ruby dependencies.